healthinformatics-blip/Healthinformatics/README.md

    `pip install -r requirements.txt`
 4. Open the notebook in Jupyter or VS Code.
 5. Run each cell to see the charts and results.
+6. Save the malaria_predictionn.py to your folder
+7. Copy the folder path and run it in command prompt
+8. Run 'streamlit run malaria_prediction.py' ---don't add the quote
+9. The app will display on Localhost

 ## Dataset: